 The evening was soon upon us so we retired to the main shed for a repast of BBQ seafood and hearty meat offerings to warm our empty souls.

-Of great pleasure was the appearance of Brian and Robyn from Geelong long way after a recent health issue.
+Of great pleasure was the appearance of Brian and Robyn from Geelong way after a recent health issue.

 Such a good time was had by all that there was rumblings of chartering Enterprize for a day sail sometime later this year when we could actually see where the bow started and the water ended ie a sunny and possibly warm day.